silphimon/webpage/content/project/example/index.md

 ## FAQs

 {{< spoiler text="Are there prerequisites?" >}}
-There are no requirements necessary to work on this project.
-However, having taken some statistics courses (at an undergraduate and/or graduate level) and being familiar with hypothesis testing and the concept of statistical power is certainly beneficial.
-Knoweledge of a programming language (e.g., R or Python) may also help, although this project does not directly involve any computing or programming.
+This project is intended for MSc students with a quantitative background.
+Having taken some statistics courses (at an undergraduate and/or graduate level) and being familiar with hypothesis testing is certainly beneficial.
+That being said, there are no strict requirements necessary to work on this project.
+Knoweledge of a programming language (e.g., R or Python) also helps, although this project does not directly involve any computing or programming.
 {{< /spoiler >}}

-{{< spoiler text="How often do this course run?" >}}
+{{< spoiler text="How long do I need to complete this project?" >}}
-Every Fall semester.
+This is difficult to say in general terms as it depends on the general standing of the student (e.g., background, motivation, remaining exams, other committments, etc.).
+However, we expect this thesis work could be completed in 2-3 months of solid work.
 {{< /spoiler >}}